 Property-net-Property is stated at cost or, in the case of property under capital leases, the present value of the future minimum lease payments, less accumulated depreciation and amortization.
-Buildings represent owned property and amounts recorded pursuant to capital leases (see Notes 8 and 12), with the related obligations recorded as capital lease obligations.
+Buildings represent owned property and amounts recorded pursuant to capital leases (see Notes 8 and 12), with the related obligations recorded in "other liabilities" as capital lease obligations.
 Such buildings are depreciated on a straight-line basis over their estimated useful lives.
 Leasehold improvements are capitalized and are amortized over the lesser of the economic useful life of the improvement or the term of the lease.
 Depreciation of furniture and equipment, including computer hardware and software, is determined on a straight-line basis using estimated useful lives.
-Depreciation and amortization expense aggregating \$33,268, \$32,785 and \$34,463 for the years ended December 31, 2016, 2015 and 2014, respectively, is included on the respective consolidated statements of operations in "occupancy and equipment" or "technology and information services", depending on the nature of the underlying asset.
+Depreciation and amortization expense aggregating \$31,491, \$33,268 and \$32,785 for the years ended December 31, 2017, 2016 and 2015, respectively, is included on the respective consolidated statements of operations in "occupancy and equipment" or "technology and information services", depending on the nature of the underlying asset.
 Repairs and maintenance are expensed as incurred.